CounterpartyXCP/counterparty-core/docs/API.rst

    include any BTC balances.

    :param list/dict filters: An optional filtering object, or list of filtering objects.
 See :ref:`Filtering Read API results <filtering>` for more information.
-   :param string order_by: If sorted results are desired, specify the name of a :ref:`balance object <balance-object>` attribute to order the results by (e.g. ``amount``).
+   :param string order_by: If sorted results are desired, specify the name of a :ref:`balance object <balance-object>` attribute to order the results by (e.g. ``quantity``).
 If left blank, the list of results will be returned unordered.
    :param string order_dir: The direction of the ordering.
 Either ``asc`` for ascending order, or ``desc`` for descending order.
 Must be set if ``order_by`` is specified.
 Leave blank if ``order_by`` is not specified.
    :return: A list of one or more :ref:`balance objects <balance-object>` if any matching records were found, otherwise ``[]`` (empty list).